chibby0ne/docs/pages/learn/deploy/deployment.md

 ## The build server

-The build server is an incredibly powerful tool which cross-compiles code for the target device on our (far more powerful) server.
+The build server is an incredibly powerful tool which cross-compiles code for the target device type or architecture on our (far more powerful) server.
 This gives you the ability to compile a gnarly dependency tree in seconds on the server rather than minutes or even hours to build on your device.

 All code that is pushed to your resin.io devices is sent to the build server and then, after it is built, the image is shipped to your devices.